dereuromark/cakephp-tinyauth/docs/README.md

 In that case the role of this logged in user decides if that action is allowed to be accessed.

 ## Authentication
-NEW since version 1.4.0

 This is done via TinyAuth AuthComponent.

-The component plays well together with the adapter (see below).
+The component plays well together with the authorization part (see below).
 If you do not have any roles and either all are logged in or not logged in you can also use this stand-alone to make certain pages public.

 See [Authentication](Authentication.md) docs.